Copyright (c) 2014 The University of Manchester

 actually exist.

-For example long paths along a none wrapping edge may well travel
+For example long paths along a non-wrapping edge may well travel

 through the missing area.